Tisucute/workshop_awsfcj_2025/README.md

-# Architec and Building a Data pipeline Automate using AWS Cloud
+# Architec and Building a Data pipeline Automate using AWS
 ![image](https://github.com/user-attachments/assets/ac4a8186-c535-400f-ac82-f9ba60a4738d)